Tim Ellis (magician): Biography

 Ellis was born in Melbourne.
 He began performing magic at the age of nine after his grandfather gave him a magic set as a gift.
 At the age of 14 he was the youngest magician ever admitted to The Magic Circle of Victoria and two years later won four out of their five annual awards.
 In 1980, he won the title 'Best Under 18 Magician of Australia'.

 In 1986, he created and produced 'National Magic Week', a ten-day festival of the magical arts which was presented annually for the next nine years.
+In 1989, Ellis made national headlines when he locked himself in a crate, sealed it with chains, and was dropped into the Yarra River to promote Magic Week.

 Ellis produced and edited 'Australian Magic Monthly', a national publication for magicians which came out monthly for 100 issues, while writing a regular column on the Australian magic scene for the international Genii.

 Ellis was married to Kristina Todorovich from 1990 to 1998.

 Ellis created 'MagicSports' a form of improvised magic games based on Keith Johnstone's 'Theatre Sports'.

 In 1992 he bought Australia's oldest magic shop, 'Bernard's Magic Shop' which he owned for several years.

 In 1994 he was awarded second place in 'Micro Magic' at the FISM World Magic Championship in Yokohama, Japan.
 This followed the 'Special Prize of the Jury' he was awarded at the 1991 FISM in Lausanne, Switzerland for his 'Six Card Rap'.

 Ellis was married to Sue-Anne Webster from 1998 to 2011.
 Ellis performed as a guest artist at the FISM World Championship of Magic, performing in the Close Up Gala in 2000 and the Stage Gala in 2003.
 In 2001, Ellis and Webster were voted 'Most Valuable Performers' by their peers at the close up magic convention 'Fechter's Finger Flicking Frolic' in Batavia, New York.

 Ellis sat on the jury at the FISM World Championship of Magic in 2003 at Den Haag, in 2006 at Stockholm, and 2009 in Beijing.
 In 2004 Ellis and Webster produced three magic teaching DVDs, and together with a team of Melbourne magicians they set a new Guinness World Record for the world's longest magic show by performing non-stop for 75 hours at Luna Park, Melbourne, Australia.
 The previous record was 24 hours.
 In the same year Ellis produced the 29th Australian Convention of Magicians.